Peakboard/peakboard-templates.github.io/_templates/Script-Example-Oracle/en.md

 # How it works
 You can find detailed instructions for this template on our [Helpsite]() and in this YouTube video.

-{% include video.html image='31-peakboard-thumbnail-scripting-oracle_EN.png' video_id='XMrzi11BE1w' %}
+{% include video.html image='31-peakboard-thumbnail-scripting-oracle_EN.png' video_id='UFuyDbZPfvc' %}